Ents24/public-api-docs/blueprint/blueprint.md

                     "type": "boolean"
                   },
                   "parentKey": {
-                    "description": "The key of the parent genre.
+                    "description": "The key of the parent genre object.
 E.G: music, comedy or theatre-shows", "type": "string"
                   }
                 },